sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 <a name="DataAgent"></a>
 ### Set Up SAS Data Agent

-1. Perform the pre-installation and installation steps in the ["SAS Data Agent for Linux Deployment Guide."](https://go.documentation.sas.com/?docsetId=dplydagent0phy0lax&docsetTarget=p06vsqpjpj2motn1qhi5t40u8xf4.htm&docsetVersion=2.3&locale=en) For the post-installation tasks, you can either:
+1. Perform the pre-installation and installation steps in the ["SAS Data Agent for Linux: Deployment Guide."](https://go.documentation.sas.com/?docsetId=dplydagent0phy0lax&docsetTarget=p06vsqpjpj2motn1qhi5t40u8xf4.htm&docsetVersion=2.3&locale=en) For the post-installation tasks, you can either:
     * (Recommended) Use the post-installation playbooks as specified in steps 6 and 7 below.
-    * Perform the manual steps in the SAS Data Agent Deployment Guide.
+    * Perform the manual steps in the SAS Data Agent for Linux: Deployment Guide.

 2. In the SAS Viya and SAS Data Preparation environment, open the firewall to allow access on port 443 as follows: